Shield G-Man Club: Who introduced you to comics?

 Rik: We started with just the MLJ heroes but later we included original heroes by creators who were members of the Shield G-Man Club.

-SGMC: If you could be the “showrunner” for the next generation of the Mighty Crusader comics, how would it relate to SGMC: Agent Shield, his story and world?
+SGMC: If you could be the “showrunner” for the next generation of the Mighty Crusader comics, how would it relate to SGMC: Agent Shield, his story, and the world?
 How would it differ?

 Rik: If I were in charge of the Mighty Crusaders revival I would take them back to their Golden Age roots.
 I think one of the biggest errors that publishers make is that the fans aren’t looking for a new hero with classic names.
 They want their heroes.
 That’s why all the replacements heroes at Marvel failed.
 Every time they revive the MLJ Heroes they try and do it the Julie Schwartz/Stan Lee way and recreate everything.
 What they don’t understand is that there were no fans left when Julie Schwartz and Stan Lee did their revival.
 There wasn’t a group of Jay Garrett fans disappointed with Barry Allen.
 Likewise, there weren’t a lot of Plastic Man fans unhappy with Mr. Fantastic because no one collected comics back then.
 They were developing new fans.

 These days the fans know the properties and want the original versions, so you can’t take away Joe Higgins and give them Victoria Adams instead and wonder why the fans of Joe Higgins aren’t excited.
 I wouldn’t want to bring Agent Shield to a revival, I would want to give the fans what the heroes they want and hire writers that were excited to tell stories with them instead of trying to create a different universe.

 SGMC: Who are your favorite MLJ/Archie characters?
 In general and as a specific interpretation?